TheByteGuy/HackRPI2024/README.md

 # AnimalSnap

 ### This project is a website.
-Within the app you will take pictures of any animals, fish, or insects that you see in your daily life.
+Within the website you will take pictures of any animals, fish, or insects that you see in your daily life.

-##### -The app will determine the species of animal, and will categorize your photo for you.
+##### -Then it will determine the species of animal, and will categorize your photo for you.

 ##### -You will also receive a score for the quality of your photo based on a variety of factors.